 The Vellore Partnership

 The Cambridgeshire Ecumenical Council has been in covenanted partnership with the Diocese of Vellore since 1992 when a link was inaugurated at Bar Hill.
 This Diocese is part of the Church of South India, a united church of many denominations with its burning bush and gospel motif “that they all may be one.”
-In 2005 a group (including Deborah McVey, URC minister at St Luke’s) visited Vellore immediately after the tsunami and were able to report at first hand the devastation caused and the help given by the CSI as well as other agencies and faith groups.
+In 2005 a group (including Deborah McVey, former URC minister at St Luke’s) visited Vellore immediately after the tsunami and were able to report at first hand the devastation caused and the help given by the CSI as well as other agencies and faith groups.
 On this visit the covenant was renewed for a second term.
 The partnership is supported by all the churches of the Cambridgeshire Ecumenical Council and a representative group, the Vellore Link Support Group which seeks to promote and develop close friendships with Bishop William, the ministers and people of that part of the CSI, raising funds for specific projects and encouraging links with local churches in Cambridgeshire.

 Silveira House in Zimbabwe